jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 |--------------------------|-----|----|----|----|----|---|---|---|---|---|----|----|------
 | Warlock                  |  50 | 7" | 4" |  5 |  8 | 3 | 3 | 2 | 2 | 6 | 10 | 6+ | 25mm

-A Warlock is a single model armed with a shuriken pistol and a witchblade.
+A Warlock is a single model armed with a shuriken pistol and a Witchblade.

 **FACTION KEYWORDS:** AELDARI, ASURYANI, WARHOST, \<CRAFTWORLD\>